oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 Services MAY implicitly delete or modify related entities if required by [integrity constraints](#sec_HandlingofIntegrityConstraints).
-If integrity constraints are declared in [\$metadata]{.Datatype}[ ]{style="font-family:\"Calibri\",sans-serif"}using a [ReferentialConstraint]{.Datatype} element, services MUST modify affected related entities according to the declared integrity constraints, e.g. by deleting dependent entities, or setting dependent properties to [null]{.Datatype} or their default value.
+If integrity constraints are declared in `$metadata`[ ]{style="font-family:\"Calibri\",sans-serif"}using a `ReferentialConstraint` element, services MUST modify affected related entities according to the declared integrity constraints, e.g. by deleting dependent entities, or setting dependent properties to `null` or their default value.

 One such integrity constraint results from using a navigation property in a key definition of an entity type.
 If the related "key" entity is